Gmfholley/Gmfholley/_posts/2015-06-22-hitting-your-head-against-the-wall.md

 First by cycling through all `non_foreign_key_fields` and just creating a text input html field for each one.

-Then by cycling throughthe `foreign_key_fields` and creating a select html element for each one, with an option of each of the `foreign_key_choices` for that field and selecting the choice that matches this object's `foreign_key_id`.
+Then by cycling through the `foreign_key_fields` and creating a select html element for each one, with an option of each of the `foreign_key_choices` for that field and selecting the choice that matches this object's `foreign_key_id`.

 ```html
   <form action="/submit/<%=params["something"]%>">